-The blockchain-based consensus mechanisms for cryptocurrencies allow for self-regulation but this protection is undermined by the 51% attack problem for coins that rely on proof of work.
-If a person or group miners control 51% or more of the computing power to mine and process transactions on a cryptocurrency blockchain, they have the ability to block certain transactions from being recorded or completely reverse transactions to "double-spend" their tokens.
-One of the original purposes of blockchain technology was to reduce the "double-spending" problem where the same dollar is spent twice.
+The blockchain-based consensus mechanisms for cryptocurrencies allow for self-regulation but this protection is undermined by the 51% attack problem for coins that rely on proof of work.20 If a person or group miners control 51% or more of the computing power to mine and process transactions on a cryptocurrency blockchain, they have the ability to block certain transactions from being recorded or completely reverse transactions to "double-spend" their tokens.
+One of the original purposes of blockchain technology was to reduce the "double-spending" problem where the same dollar is spent twice.21 b.
+Faulty Coding and Hacks Exploiting Structural Weaknesses in the Blockchain

 The concentration of mining and mining pools elevates the risk of the 51% problem.
-A study of bitcoin mining found that the top 10% of miners control 90% of the mining capacity and the top .1% control 50% of the capacity, making bitcoin vulnerable to 51% attacks, particularly in times of sharp price decreases, when there is less overall mining capacity.
+A study of bitcoin mining found that the top 10% of miners control 90% of the mining capacity and the top .1% control 50% of the capacity, making bitcoin vulnerable to 51% attacks, particularly in times of sharp price decreases, when there is less overall mining capacity.22